hpides/alsatian/reproducibility/readme.md

     --gpus device=<THE_ID_OF_THE_GPU_YOU_WANT_TO_USE> \
     --cpuset-cpus="<THE_ID_RANGE_OF_CPUS_YOU_WANT_TO_USE>" \
     ```
-    - to start the container by executing [start-plain-container.sh](scripts/start-plain-container.sh)
+    - start the container by executing [start-plain-container.sh](scripts/start-plain-container.sh)

 - **run the experiment & generate plots**
     - open the containers bash: `sudo docker exec -it <CONTAINER-ID> bash`
-    - copy the [figure-12.sh](scripts/figure-12.sh) script on the container and run it (e.g. by placing it in one of the
+    - copy the [figure-12.sh](scripts/figure-12.sh) to the container (e.g. by placing it in one of the
       mounted directories)
     - execute `figure-12.sh`
     - the plots are saved under: `/mount-fs/plots/fig12` **in the docker container** (and thus should be